MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab03_Ex2_Creating a conditional access policy to enforce compliance.md

 13. In Microsoft Edge, type **outlook.office.com** and then press Enter.

-14. Verify that you can access Aaron's mailbox.
+14. Verify that you can access Lynne's mailbox.

     > Note: This is because MD102-WS5 is a managed device and marked as compliant._